List of Battlestar Galactica (1978 TV series) and Galactica 1980 episodes: Theatrical releases

 Between 1978 and 1981, episodes were edited into three feature-length films.
 The first film, Battlestar Galactica, was an edited version of the pilot, "Saga of a Star World", featuring some differences from the original televised episodes, including the death of Baltar.
-It was released in cinemas in Canada, Australia and continental Europe before its American TV premiere and, in 1979, it was released theatrically in the UK, Ireland and the US.
+It was released in cinemas in Canada, New Zealand, Australia and continental Europe before its American TV premiere and, in 1979, it was released theatrically in the UK, Ireland and the US.
 The second film, Mission Galactica: The Cylon Attack, was a re-edited version of the episodes "The Living Legend" and "Fire in Space", which also differed from the broadcast versions, omitting several scenes from both episodes.
-In 1979, it was released theatrically in continental Europe and Japan, and in the UK and Australia in 1980.
+In 1979, it was released theatrically in continental Europe and Japan, and in the UK, New Zealand and Australia in 1980.
 The third film, Conquest of the Earth (also called "Galactica III" on the German poster), was a similar edit, though this time its source episodes were from Galactica 1980.
-It was also released theatrically, in 1981, in Europe and Australia.
+It was also released theatrically, in 1981, in Europe, New Zealand and Australia.